Provable Coordination for LLM Agents via Message Sequence Charts: Proofs

 \subsection{Proof of Lemma~\ref{lem:erase-preserves} (Erasure Preserves MSC Structure)}

 The map \(\mathsf{erase}\) deletes only control-broadcast send/receive events introduced by projection and leaves all other local letters unchanged.
-Therefore the local successor order on the remaining events is preserved.
+Therefore the relative order of the surviving events is preserved.

 If \(M\) is an MSC, every receive event that survives erasure was already a non-control receive in \(M\), and its matching send also survives erasure.
 Conversely, deleting matched control send/receive pairs cannot create unmatched receives among the remaining events.
-Label compatibility is inherited from \(M\), and acyclicity is preserved because \(\mathsf{erase}(M)\) is obtained by restricting the causality relation of \(M\) to the surviving events.
-Hence \(\mathsf{erase}(M)\) is an MSC.
+Label compatibility is inherited from \(M\).
+For acyclicity, note that deleting an event makes its surviving neighbors adjacent, so \(\mathsf{erase}(M)\) is not literally a subrelation of \(M\); rather, every local-successor edge between surviving events corresponds to a nonempty local-order path in \(M\), and matched control send/receive pairs are removed in lockstep while the FIFO matching of the surviving user events is preserved.
+Hence every causal cycle in \(\mathsf{erase}(M)\) would induce a causal cycle in \(M\), which is impossible.
+Therefore \(\mathsf{erase}(M)\) is an MSC.

 If \(M\) is complete, then every surviving send event in \(\mathsf{erase}(M)\) was already matched in \(M\) by a surviving receive event, since only control broadcast pairs are deleted.
 Thus every send in \(\mathsf{erase}(M)\) is still matched, so we have that \(\mathsf{erase}(M)\) is complete.